FedericoPonzi/tlaplus-formatter/docs/tlaplus-style.md

 see [this issue](https://github.com/rust-lang-nursery/fmt-rfcs/issues/47).

-## Alignments
+## Module-Level Constructs
+### Extends, Constants, Variables
 If there is one module, it should be included in the same line
 ```
 EXTENDS TLC
+CONSTANT A
+VARIABLE A
 ```
 If there is more than one module, they should be on separated lines.
 ```
 EXTENDS TLC,
         ModuleA,
         ModuleB

+CONSTANTS A,
+          B,
+          C

+VARIABLES A,
+          B,
+          C
 ```

+## Operators
-Similarly, definitions should start on the same line.
+Short definitions should start on the same line.
 ```
 Hours == 12